grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Nobody said anything, instinctively listening to the space around them.
 After a few seconds the ping of the torpedo homing on the _Prospect_ started bouncing off the hull with the timed rhythm of a ticking clock.

-"Take off your headset Cassandra," said Hemi, pointing at the range-finding equipment that lit up with the direction and remaining distance between them and the torpedo.
-It updated immediately following each ping --- the torpedo was gaining about 100 meters between each ping.
+"Take off your headset, Cassandra," said Hemi, pointing at the range-finding equipment that lit up with the direction and remaining distance between them and the torpedo.
+It updated immediately following each ping --- the torpedo was gaining about one hundred meters between each ping.

-"Down. we have to get deeper," Percy whispered to herself in the control room.
-She reached past Bastian, and turned the dive planes wheel to the stop so they had maximum angle.
+"Down.
+We have to get deeper," Percy whispered to herself in the control room.
+She reached past Bastian and turned the dive planes wheel to the stop so they had maximum angle.
 The boat dropped from under them.

 Where a moment before Gregory was fearing some unknown depth at which the _Prospect_ would cease to exist, now he felt himself squeezed in the jaws of a closing vise: between a torpedo that could blow the _Prospect_ open, and the pressure of water that could crush the boat flat.

 Percy looked up.
-They were passing 200 meters.
+They were passing two hundred meters.

 The torpedo's pings increased in frequency until they came so fast that they pulsed in the ears.
 The torpedo was on them.